 Personal Profile of Dr. Dan S. Freed

-Dan has written more than 65 research papers and has co-authored and co-edited several books.
+Freed has written more than 65 research papers and has co-authored and co-edited several books.
 His awards include a Sloan Fellowship, an NSF Presidential Young Investigator Award, and a Guggenheim Fellowship.
 He is a Fellow of the American Mathematical Society.

-Dan was a member of the Scientific Advisory Committee at MSRI during the period 2002–06.
+Freed has longstanding interest and participation in educational issues.
+He was one of the founders of what is now the Park City/IAS Mathematics Institute, and he served for many years on its Steering Committee.
+Freed was a member of the Scientific Advisory Committee at MSRI during the period 2002–06.
 He currently serves on the Scientific Advisory Committee of the Simons Center for Geometry and Physics and has also served on the Scientific Advisory Board of the Banff International Research Station.
 He has co-organized more than 25 research conferences in the United States and Europe, many involving both mathematicians and physicists.